-Aylsham is a remarkable and attractive and unspoilt little East Anglian market town with a fine collection of 18th Century houses located on the River Bure in Norfolk.
+Aylsham is a remarkable and attractive and unspoilt little East Anglian market town in North Norfolk with a fine collection of 18th Century houses located on the River Bure in Norfolk.
 The town and surrounding villages are home to a number of quaint self-catering cottages - one in an old, but beautifully restored, windmill.

 Aylsham is indeed a good place from which to explore the rich Norfolk Countryside and its pretty villages, or for day trips to the coast at Cromer. countryside and dipping into Norwich to experience its vibrant city lifestyle or for a night out in one of its theatres or cinemas.

 There are plenty of activities for the whole family to enjoy during your holiday in north Norfolk.
 Take a walking treasure hunt around the town and surrounding countryside, or simply venture out on your own and appreciate the East Coast countryside on foot.
 Nearby family attractions include Strikers Ten Pin Bowling, Stompers Play Centre and Davenports Magic Kingdom in neighbouring North Walsham where they can burn off their energy ensuring they sleep like logs in their holiday cottage beds thereafter.
-A little further afield but still good for a half or whole day trip are attractions such as The Redwings Horse Sanctury (free entry), Bewilderwood (very popular with children) and The Amzona 'South American' Zoo in Cromer.
+A little further afield but still good for a half or a whole day trip are attractions such as The Redwings Horse Sanctuary (free entry), Bewilderwood (very popular with children) and The Amzona 'South American' Zoo in Cromer.

 Walkers and nature lovers will enjoy exploring the Norfolk countryside using two long-distance footpaths, the Weaver's Way and Marriott's Way both of which run through Aylsham.
 The Norfolk Wildlife Trust has several sites, on the Broads, on heathland and at the coast.
 Ideal for birdwatchers, nature lovers and walkers.